mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 To contribute to the Mia-Platform Marketplace using this method, start by opening an issue [here](https://github.com/mia-platform/community/issues/new?assignees=%40mia-platform%2Fsig-marketplace&labels=marketplace&projects=&template=marketplace-contribution.yaml&title=%5BNew+marketplace+item%5D%3A+).
 This issue will outline the necessary information for your request.
 Subsequently, a Mia-Platform representative will take over the issue and contact you to collaboratively plan the addition of the component to the Mia-Platform Marketplace, following the guidelines described on [this documentation page](/marketplace/add_to_marketplace/contributing_overview.md).

-### Using the CMS

-To make a Marketplace item of your Company accessible to other Companies, you first need to create it in the CMS.
-Follow the instructions on [this page](/marketplace/add_to_marketplace/contributing_overview.md#how-to-configure-a-new-component) to do so,

-If the item is already present, just edit it, following the [related section](#enabling-the-visibility-to-all-companies).